This post may contain affiliate sales links. Please see my full disclosure policy for details

 This post is sponsored by ADA Mideast.
 All opinions are my own

-These are homemade vanilla cupcakes with crushed chocolate chip cookies mixed in.
-They’re topped with a Chocolate Chip Cookie Frosting made with crushed cookies, brown sugar and vanilla extract.
+These are homemade vanilla cupcakes with crushed chocolate chip cookies mixed in the batter.
+They’re topped with a Chocolate Chip Cookie Frosting made with crushed cookies, brown sugar, and vanilla extract.

-They’re similar to Cookie and Cream cupcakes but made with chocolate chip cookies instead of Oreos.
+I love cookie-flavored cupcakes!
+They’re similar to Oreo Cupcakes but made with chocolate chip cookies instead of Oreos.
 Which part do you think you’ll like best?
 The cupcake or the frosting?
+I love the bites with extra chocolate chips and cookies.
+It also wouldn’t hurt to serve these cupcakes with a big ol’ glass of cold milk!

 This month I am partnering with the American Dairy Association Mideast.
 Did you know June is National Dairy Month?
 All month I am celebrating America’s dairy farmers, who provide us with healthy dairy foods.